Gambling addiction treatment begins with recognizing the problem

 There are different levels of care in outpatient programs.
 They are:

-This type of program is a lower level of care than Residential programs, But similar in daily structure.
+- Partial care (PC) or partial hospitalization program (PHP) This type of program is a lower level of care than residential programs, but similar in daily structure.
 In PC or PHP your days are spent in the safety and security of the treatment center, usually 5 days per week.
-Days will be structured with therapy programs, building a life, communication, and relationship skills, and learning relapse prevention.
+Days will be structured with therapy programs, building a life, communication and relationship skills, and learning relapse prevention.

-In the IOP, you will spend your time at the treatment facility in much the same activities.
-However, you will only go 3-5 days a week.
+- Intensive outpatient program (IOP) In the intensive outpatient program for gambling addiction, you will spend your time at the treatment facility in much the same activities.
+However, you will only go 3 to 5 days a week.
 This leaves more flexibility and freedom to schedule work, family, or school obligations.

-OPs are good for people who don’t have a severe or long-term addiction.
+- Outpatient program (OP) Outpatient programs are good for people who don’t have a severe or long-term gambling addiction.
 You have more freedom than in the IOP in that it requires less time at the treatment facility.
 OPs are also good for people who have completed a higher level of care but don’t feel quite confident enough to totally end treatment and be on their own.

-CBT for gambling addiction looks at how to change unhealthy gambling behaviors and thoughts.
+Cognitive behavioral therapy for gambling addiction looks at how to change unhealthy gambling behaviors and thoughts.
 This includes rationalizations and false beliefs.
 It can also teach you how to fight the urges to gamble and solve financial, work, and relationship problems caused by gambling.
-CBT can give you the skills for coping with your addiction that will last a lifetime.
+CBT can give you skills for coping with your addiction that will last a lifetime.

 When one person in a family is addicted, all members are affected by it.
 It is almost certain that your family relationships have been negatively affected by your gambling disorder.
-Family therapy offers a chance to educate family members and rebuild communication skills, trust, and relationships if they choose.
+Family therapy offers a chance to educate family members and rebuild communication skills, trust, and relationships.

 There may be a co-existing condition that contributes to your gambling addiction.
 It may be: